Scrut1ny/GrapheneOS-Guide/README.md

 - [grapheneos](https://grapheneos.org/)

 ### Web Install Guide
-- Buy Google a Google Pixel with `cash` (NOT FROM VERISON BECAUSE THEY LOCK THE OEM)
+- Buy a Google Pixel with `cash` (NOT FROM VERISON BECAUSE THEY LOCK THE OEM)
 - Turn on phone by holding down power + volume button.
 - Skip & disable ALL Google login / telemtry bullshit.
 - Enable `OEM Unlocking`